 Major commissions include works for Yannick Nézet-Séguin and the Rotterdam Philharmonic, Albany Symphony, Netherlands Radio Philharmonic, ASKO/Schoenberg Ensemble, Steamboat Switzerland, Aurelia Saxophone Quartet and soloists such as Frances-Marie Uitti, HK Gruber, Marco Blaauw, Anne La Berge, Tatiana Koleva, Monica Germino, and Tomoko Mukaiyama.

-Dance and theater collaborations have included Club Guy & Roni, TANZmainz, Göteborg Opera and Dance Company, Dansgroep Krisztina de Châtel, Bianca van Dillen, Scapino Ballet and Orkater.
+Dance and theatre collaborations have included Club Guy & Roni, TANZmainz, Göteborg Opera and Dance Company, Dansgroep Krisztina de Châtel, Bianca van Dillen, Scapino Ballet and Orkater.

 His 1992 “Master Bop Blaster” for rapper and saxophone quartet has become a unlikely standard work, performed around the world from Sydney to South Korea.
 Among his larger works, the hour-long ‘Orange Slice’ for nine musicians is regularly performed in prominent festivals such as Moers (Germany), November Music, EXPO in Biel and in a Carte Blanche evening in the 2007 Holland Festival.
 Other well-known works include “Baton Rouge Massacre” for Electra and the electric oratorio “My Visions of Madame Blavatsky.”